Yale Sustainable Dining

 Yale Dining is passionately committed to sustainability.
 We have integrated these

 values in every aspect of our operation and decision making processes.
-We believe through this we will provide healthier food, that tastes great and is good for the environment and the people in our community.
+We believe this allows us to provide healthier food, that tastes great and is good for the environment and the people in our community.

-- Continue to develop sustainable supply chain management
+- Continue to improve sustainable supply chain management

 - Reduce non-renewable resources used and waste produced

-- Use Recycling to minimize operational and environmental impact from waste
+- Use recycling and composting to minimize operational and environmental impact from waste

 - Develop ongoing partnerships with other Yale entities, peer institutions, industry, supply chains, and local, regional, and national resources to develop sustainability initiatives and promote shared learning and resources